ne0mesys/Hide-n-Seek/README.md

-# 🧩 Hide-n-seek.sh by ne0mesys
+# 🧩 Hide-n-Seek.sh by ne0mesys
 ***This script has been created by ne0mesys and serves as an automation tool, to which pentesters are able to use to hide information, data or just a simple text, as well as extracting it from images.
 I hope you like it ;)***

 ## Welcome